One of the best ways to make your own life happier is to cheer someone else up and to make their life happier.

 43. Remind them of shared happy memories.

 This is such a simple but fun thing for the both of you.
-Cheer him or her up – and yourself too – by talking about the trips and evenings that you will never forget, the funny thing that happened back in school and some of the good times you’ve had together.
+Cheer him or her up – and yourself too – by talking about the trips and evenings that you will never forget, the hilarious thing that happened back in school and some of the good times and funny memories you’ve had together.

 44. Take their mind off a problem for a while.

 Watch a few movies, play some soccer or go out for an evening with some good food and drinks.
 This is a simple but great thing for someone that needs that distraction for a while to relax and recharge a bit.